LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 	    starting with the first char, followed by new line 7-puts_half.c - Write a function that prints half of a string, followed by a new line
+8-print_array.c - Write a function that prints 'n' elements of array,
+		  followed by a new line